ocular-d/writing-extension-pack/docs/content/docs/dependencies.md

 ## Prerequisite

-- Add info about that it's needed to have VS-Code installed.

-Since the way of installing differs from OS to OS and personally taste, we will not cover that
+To enjoy the best experience, please make sure that you have [Visual Studio Code](https://code.visualstudio.com "Link to VS-Code website"), [Node.js](https://nodejs.org/en/ "Link to node.js website") and all other dependencies installed.

 ## Font

-*Hack* is the default font.
+[Hack](https://github.com/source-foundry/Hack "Link to Hack on GitHub") is the default font.

 {{< tabs "ont-install" >}}
 {{< tab "Ubuntu" >}}